The Maelstrom Chronicles

 “You were there and then you weren’t.”

-“Actually my first thought was wondering if I was upriver of him,” I answered.
+“Actually my first thought was wondering if I was upriver of him,” Rider answered.

-“Sure it was,” she said with a small laugh.
-As we entered we immediately found a stone pedestal with smaller pedestals branching off holding up five stone orbs with a single jewel impression in each.
+“Sure it was,” Dash said with a small laugh.
+As the group entered the ruins, they immediately found a stone pedestal with smaller pedestals branching off holding up five stone orbs with a single jewel impression in each.

 “Wow,” Twilight said in awe.